As a student of University College Cork, a student is entitled to appeal the results of an examination or assessment.

 - There is a €70 fee payable on submission of an appeal, this fee is refunded to the student if the appeal is upheld.

 - Students are also strongly advised to contact the Examinations Appeals Officer, Mr Michael Delargey, firstname.lastname@example.org.
 The Examinations Appeals Officer can advise students on the appeals process and acts as a liaison between students, departments/schools and the Examinations Appeals Committee, but is not a member of that committee and does not participate in its decision.

 The Exam Appeals Process

-- Students send their appeal to the Student Records and Examinations Office with fee.
+- Students submit their appeal application online with fee.

-- SREO then collate a student's marks for the time they have been in UCC and send the appeal and transcript to the Office of the VP for Learning and Teaching.
+- A transcript of the student's marks for the time they have been in UCC is automatically generated and added to the appeal application.

 - Following a review by the Exam Appeals Officer, the appeal is sent to the relevant School/Department for their response (i.e. their opinion).
-Departments are given one working week to reply.
+Schools/Departments are given one working week to reply.

-- The response is sent by the department to the Exam Appeals Officer, who then reviews it, before sending to the student.
+- The response is sent by the School/Department to the Exam Appeals Officer, who then reviews it, before sending it to the student.

 - The student has 48 hrs to either submit a further response to the department or confirm that the appeal is ready for the Exam Appeals Committee.

 - Any further responses between the student and School/Department are sent through the Exam Appeals Officer.

 - Once the student confirms they are happy for their appeal to be heard by the Exam Appeals Committee, the appeal documents are collated and prepared to be discussed at the next scheduled Committee meeting.